-Diabetes mellitus is a common chronic disorder, affecting approximately 8 percent of the US population .
+Diabetes mellitus is a common chronic disorder, affecting approximately 8 percent of the United States population .
 Patients with diabetes have an increased incidence of cardiovascular disease and this, combined with the frequent microvascular complications of the disease, often translate into more surgical interventions.

 Careful assessment of patients with diabetes prior to surgery is required because of their complexity and high risk of coronary heart disease, which may be relatively asymptomatic compared with the nondiabetic population.
 Diabetes mellitus is also associated with increased risk of perioperative infection and postoperative cardiovascular morbidity and mortality [2,3].